yapijs/BusService/README.md

 ---
 ### Project Description
 1. Ticket draft app is a Spring REST API application that calculates bus ticket prices.
 2. It requires API call with ticket and route information.
-Other data like VAT for current day and route base price (depending on route) are fetched using existing services.
+Other data like VAT for current day and route base price (depending on route) are fetched using default service implementations.
 3. Child passengers receive 50% discount.
 Luggage price is 30% of base price.
 ---
 ### Configuration